The Council on Business & Society Celebrates its 10th Anniversary

 Enormous thanks to the people who managed and drove the Council on an everyday basis: Gérard Guibilato, first Executive Director of the Council and in his steps Prof. Christian Koenig.
 Mrs Penny Paquette for her enthusiasm and commitment.

-And ongoing executive management and teams, in addition to our contributing faculty, that include Prof. Adrian Zicari, Executive Director, Prof. Anne-Claire Pache, Yvonne Tan for co-creating CoBS presence in APAC, Prof. and Deputy Dean Tales Andreassi, Prof. Julia von Maltzan Pacheco, Prof. Mario Aquino Alves, Stephanie Xu, Audrey Tang, Elsa Huang, Marta Perez, Prof. Concépcion Galdón, Mariana Luciano, Hiroshi Takagi, Prof. Tanusree Jain, Ian Dunne, Prof. Sheila M. Cannon, Prof. James Hayton, Warren Manger, Mélissa Guillou, Maëliss Tronet, CoBS Editors past and present – Kunal Ganorkar, Afifeh Fakori, Nicolas Desarnauts, Tanvi Rakesh, Meghana Kuppinakere Mutt, Megha Sureshkar, Guragam Singh – and Tom Gamble.
+And ongoing executive management and teams, in addition to our contributing faculty, that include Prof. Adrian Zicari, Executive Director, Prof. Anne-Claire Pache, Yvonne Tan for co-creating CoBS presence in APAC, Denyse Lum for her marcomms advice and insights, Prof. and Deputy Dean Tales Andreassi, Prof. Julia von Maltzan Pacheco, Prof. Mario Aquino Alves, Stephanie Xu, Audrey Tang, Elsa Huang, Marta Perez, Prof. Concépcion Galdón, Mariana Luciano, Hiroshi Takagi, Prof. Tanusree Jain, Ian Dunne, Prof. Sheila M. Cannon, Prof. James Hayton, Warren Manger, Mélissa Guillou, Maëliss Tronet, CoBS Editors past and present – Kunal Ganorkar, Afifeh Fakori, Nicolas Desarnauts, Tanvi Rakesh, Meghana Kuppinakere Mutt, Megha Sureshkar, Guragam Singh – and Tom Gamble.

 And, last but not least, our corporate and institutional partners and, of course, the wonderful students of our seven schools and our wider public to whom we offer our work.